 - Is my heart in trouble?
 (It’s not stress, it’s the disease – which is stressful)

-I wouldn’t wish it on anyone but it’s not always bad.
+I wouldn’t wish it on anyone, but it’s not always bad.
 I’ve had a full life but, born with an invisible disability, I have a reputation for laziness, cohabiting with another reputation for innovation and productivity.
-No one knows how I manage both but I consider it the outcome a lifetime spent learning ways to get things done with minimal effort.
-I shamelessly look for the easy way to do almost anything, and if I can’t… make up something.
+No one knows how I manage both, but I consider it the outcome of a lifetime spent learning ways to get things done with minimal effort.
+I shamelessly look for the easy way to do almost anything, and, if I can’t, I make up something.

 Serious study of the emotional impact of CHD is a relatively recent development.
-Attention is now being paid to everything from acquisition of PTSD (posttraumatic stress disorder) from the interventions, to the infantilising impact of hospital gowns.
+Attention is now being paid to everything from the acquisition of PTSD (posttraumatic stress disorder) from the interventions to the infantilising impact of hospital gowns.

 Here are my tips for everyone

-1. Take care of your health.
-Yeah, we have medical providers but I’m talking about controlling stress, exercise (find out exactly how much you can do and then do it), quality food and rest.
-The healthier you keep the rest of your body; the easier the heart’s job.
+Take care of your health.
+Yeah, we have medical providers, but I’m talking about controlling stress, exercise (find out exactly how much you can do and then do it), quality food, and rest.
+The healthier you keep the rest of your body, the easier the heart’s job.

-3. Communion matters.
-We draw strength from our supports.
-And by these I mean everyone; professional but mainly our family and friends.
+Communion matters – we draw strength from our supports.
+And by these, I mean everyone: professional but mainly our family and friends.
 Isolated people have poorer outcomes.
 If my self-care flags, it’s my wife who kicks my butt.
 And I am motivated to remain healthy because Griffin needs his grandfather with CHD.

-4. Exercise agency.
-Ask the questions that need asking, cooperate with treatment and be the expert on you or your loved one.
+Exercise agency.
+Ask the questions that need asking, cooperate with treatment, and be the expert on you or your loved ones.
 Can you explain your medical history?
-Can you show up to the Emergency ward with reports in hand?
+Can you show up to the emergency ward with reports in hand?
 Do you know all your medications?
 This will ease your anxiety and reduce the possibility of medical error.

-5. Live life to the fullest.
+Live life to the fullest.
 CHD people are at risk of underachieving, often based on false assumptions about their limits.
-Don’t let that underachiever – or under-liver – be you or the person you love.
+Don’t let that underachiever – or ‘under-liver’ – be you or the person you love.